Montana vacation rental tax guide

 The location of your rental is a crucial piece of information for short-term rental tax compliance.
 Your address determines which tax jurisdictions you’re required to report to, which taxes you need to collect, and the appropriate tax rates.

 Use our lodging tax lookup tool to get a rate report specific to your Montana rental’s address.
 The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

 Registering with tax authorities

 Before you can begin collecting taxes on your short-term rental in Montana, you’re legally required to register with the Montana Department of Revenue.
-You can register online, and once you’ve registered, you’ll receive a lodging facility sales and use tax account as well as instructions on filing your lodging taxes.
+You can register online to receive a lodging facility sales and use tax account.

 Do I need to form an LLC?

 In Montana, you don't need to form an LLC to register with tax authorities.

 Local short-term rental regulations

 Short-term rental operators in Montana should be aware of the local regulations that apply to them, including rules covering:

 - Permits, licenses, and registration